C0D1UM/technical-standard/django/viewsets/README.md

 ```

-> If you want to use status 200 it not necessary to write because it is status code defaults for the response.
+> If you want to use status 200 (OK), it is not necessary to write because it is the default status code for the response.